Connectional Table Members: 2013-2016

 The Rev. Dr. Beverly J. Jones, South Central Jurisdiction

-Rev. Dr. Beverly J. Jones is an elder in the New Mexico Conference and University Chaplain at U.M. related Southwestern University in Georgetown, Texas.
+Rev. Dr. Beverly J. Jones is an elder in the New Mexico Conference and University Chaplain at United Methodist-related Southwestern University in Georgetown, Texas.
 She is a former District Superintendent (El Paso District) and has served on Conference Boards of Ordained Ministry, Higher Education and the Envisioning Team (Strategic Planning).

 Thomas Kemper, General Secretary, General Board of Global Ministries

 Thomas Kemper is top executive of GBGM.
 From 1985-1994, he served as a missionary in Brazil before returning to his native Germany to lead ecumenical learning at the Lippische Landeskirche, a regional church of the Association of Protestant Churches.
 From 1998-2010 he served as mission leader for the United Methodist German Central Conference.

 Cynthia Ann Kent is a member of the Southern Ute Indian Tribe of Colorado.
 She lives in Belleville, NJ with her sister, three nieces and a nephew.
 She is a member of Fairfield UMC of the Greater New Jersey Annual Conference.
 Primary involvement is in Native American issues, community organizing and women's issues.

 Dan Krause, General Secretary, United Methodist Communications